Machinesmith: Fictional character biography

 Machinesmith later appears in Madripoor, having captured Captain America and deactivated the Super Soldier Serum in his foe's body.
 It was Machinesmith's intent to reverse-engineer the Super Soldier Serum to sell to various military officials.
-Captain America is able to regain the enhanced physique and defeats Machinesmith, trapping his consciousness inside a robotic body that he could not wirelessly transfer himself out of.
-At the end of the issue, Machinesmith was revealed to be an expendable pawn of the mysterious Shadow Council.
-But Machinesmith is resurrected a year later by Sharon Carter to discover how Captain America was consistently reverting to a weaker form, bargaining for his freedom.
-Machinesmith confessed to having been in league with Captain America's old comrade Codename: Bravo and revealed that Captain America was infected with nanotechnology that mimicked red blood cells.
-Unbeknownst to Machinesmith, Carter had infected him with a virus that wiped away his memories eliminating him as a threat.
+Captain America is able to regain the enhanced physique and defeats Machinesmith.

 Machinesmith is later paroled after helping the U.S. government hack into Latveria's computer network.
 He moves to Miami and gets a menial job performing at children's birthday parties, before he is asked by Grizzly to help Scott Lang with Cassie Lang's rescue from Cross Technological Enterprises.
 Machinesmith agrees on the condition that Lang gets him a job at Ant-Man Security Solutions as stable employment will help keep his parole officer off his back.

-As part of the "All-New, All-Different Marvel," Machinesmith is temporarily hired by Augustine Cross to hack into the Power Broker Inc. database so that the Cross family could steal its algorithm to be used to create a Hench App knock-off called "Lackey" since Darren Cross refused to invest with Power Broker.

-During the "Secret Empire" storyline, Machinesmith and Grizzly join up with the Army of Evil during Hydra's rise to power.

-After the fall of which, Saxon would turn his attention towards attacking a tech symposium in Nagayo, Japan; held in honor of King T'Challa and students of Wakanda's illustrious science academy by advocates of professor Takumi Ito and his protege's amongst the Takumi Masters.
-Tech geniuses whose invention they call the Shareware, which pools both the collective consciousness and thoughtscape of everyone plugged into it at the symposium via the cyber world, Machinesmith would seek to use in order to gain access to Wakanda's data processing center to spread a biotechnical plague that will cybernize whole civilizations across the world.
+Saxon turns his attention towards attacking a tech symposium in Nagayo, Japan; held in honor of King T'Challa and students of Wakanda's illustrious science academy by advocates of professor Takumi Ito and his protege's amongst the Takumi Masters.
+Tech geniuses whose invention they call the Shareware, which pools the collective consciousness and thoughtscape of everyone plugged into it at the symposium via the cyber world.
+Machinesmith seeks to use the Shareware to gain access to Wakanda's data processing center and spread a biotechnical plague across the world.

 During the "Iron Man 2020" event, Machinesmith appears as a member of the A.I.
 Army, an alliance of robots who seek to achieve equal rights to organic life.